Why don't you allow

 self-reflection is a product of the religion itself.
 This

-prompted us to research "the Religion of Peace" to
+prompted us to research "the Religion of Peace" and

 discover what it is that makes Islam so very different.